LB LockBox

 The master password opens the encrypted metadata of the container.
 Metadata tells the program how many encryption layers exist and which algorithms were used.

-What happens if I enter a wrong key during unpacking?
+What happens if I enter a wrong layer key during unpacking?

-If any iteration key is wrong, that layer cannot be decrypted and unpacking stops with an error.
+If any layer key is wrong, that layer cannot be decrypted and unpacking stops with an error.
 The program cannot guess or recover missing keys.